benmulhollandpsl/Shamazona/README.md

 _____
 ## steps to start:
-* cd sga or cd into the directory that contains the sga.js file
+* cd shamazon or cd into the directory that contains the shamazon.js file
 * npm install or npm i
-* node sga.js
+* node shamazon.js

 * User is prompted to select an id number 15-28
   User should type one of those integers followed by return/enter key